LeNPaul/Millennial/_posts/2021-08-16-emu-obscurities.md

 If emulating the PC-88 and the Vectrex sounds like a mainstream vulgarity to your ears, this article is perfect for you.
 In the mid-2000s, as the PSP scene was obsessing over the latest nightly builds of Daedalus, some crafty coders were creating emulators nobody asked for.

-Like the memory card unit for the Dreamcast.

 ### The Dreamcast's VMU

 ![Screenshot](https://github.com/PSP-Archive/PSP-Archive.github.io/raw/gh-pages/assets/img/snaps/VMUD00541_00002.webp)

-While this looks more like a demoscene production, it is in fact a fully functional emulator - if not necessarily a practical one.
+While [VirtuaMUnstaz VMS](https://archive.org/details/vmudemo.-7z) looks more like a demoscene production, it is in fact a fully functional emulator - if not necessarily a practical one.
 There's no selection menu, but you can just rename your VMU game to `scroll.vms` to watch the magic unfold on screen.
 Though you'll probably need a magnifying lens to see anything.

 ### Infocom Z-machine